Caribbean Football Union: Corruption scandal

 The union was embroiled in a scandal in May 2011 after several representatives of Caribbean Football Associations had been given brown paper envelopes containing US$40,000.
 The incident was reported to the CONCACAF general secretary Chuck Blazer.
 The next day, footage from a private meeting between CFU officials was leaked to the public.
-This footage showed President Jack Warner informing the delegates who had received envelopes that the funds within were for their personal use, stating,"If you're pious, you should go to church."
+This footage showed President Jack Warner informing the delegates who had received envelopes that the funds within were for their personal use, stating, "If you're pious, you should go to church."
 An investigation initiated by FIFA examined the actions of over 30 CFU representatives and resulted in the resignation of the CFU president, the suspension of the organization's vice-presidents and staff, and the resignation of several national football association staff.

 Competitions

-The Caribbean Football Union holds two cups:

 The CFU Championship was a tournament for national teams in the region active between 1978 and 1988.
 It was sometimes referred to as the CFU Nations Cup.
 The Caribbean Cup was the international cup for the Caribbean between 1989 and 2017; the top 4 teams in the tournament used to qualify for the CONCACAF Gold Cup.

-The Caribbean Club Championship is the championship for Caribbean club teams.
+The Caribbean Club Championship was the championship for Caribbean club teams.
 The winner qualified for the CONCACAF Champions' Cup from 1997 and until 2008, and from 2008–09 until 2016–17, the top 3 clubs qualified for a preliminary round of the CONCACAF Champions League.
-Since 2017, the winner of the rebranded Caribbean Club Championship qualifies for the knockout stage of the CONCACAF Champions League, while second, third, and the winner of a play-off between fourth place and the winner of the second-tier Caribbean Club Shield qualify for the CONCACAF League.
+Since 2017, the winner of the rebranded Caribbean Club Championship qualified for the knockout stage of the CONCACAF Champions League.

+The CONCACAF Caribbean Cup is the latest announced regional competition.

 Previously the CFU had organised a pan-Caribbean league, the Caribbean Professional Football League; it was active between 1992 and 1994.